 The online event of iPRODUCE about ”Social Manufacturing Paradigm” took place today, on the 26th of November 2020.
 Speakers delivered great presentations on open innovation, co-creation, social manufacturing, and more.
-Makers, consumers, prosumers, and industries from all over the world joined the online discussion and were able to set their questions and thoughts with the speakers and participants on the round table.
+In addition, makers, consumers, prosumers, and industries from all over the world joined the online discussion.
+There, were able to set their questions and thoughts with the speakers and participants on the round table.

-More specifically, the use cases in Greece, Italy, Spain, France, Germany, and Denmark were presented. iProduce toolkit and the results from the survey about maker persona were also included.
-Also, keynotes from various speakers took place.
+More specifically, the speakers presented the use cases in Greece, Italy, Spain, France, Germany, and Denmark.
+They also discussed the results from the survey about maker persona and the iProduce toolkit.

 - David Cuartielles (Arduino Verkstad / BCMI Labs AB; Malmö University) was the first one to start with the issue of the always-changing social component of the governance mechanisms on the co-design of new projects, products, and services.